niamul64/niamul64/README.md

 ### About Me:
 <br>
 Study: (BSc E.) Computer Science and Engineering <br> (University of Asia Pacific) <br> CGPA: 3.89  <br>
 I'm a Computer Programmer, Website Developer(Backend, Django), Graphics Designer.
 I enjoy developing web applications using Django.
 I have profound knowledge in Problem Solving.
 Now practicing Machine Learning, Deep Learning.
 Earlier in my university life, I have participated in many competitive programming (ICPC).
 So, I have a good knowledge to do programming under pressure.
-I always love to work hard to gather new knowledge.
 <br>
 I always love to work hard to gather new knowledge.<br>